FAST & FREE 📦 2-DAY SHIPPING!*

 Myth vs. Fact Quick Guide

-Wearing a thong causes hemorrhoids to form.
-Hemorrhoids are caused by internal pressure on rectal veins, not external clothing.
+Wearing a thong causes hemorrhoids.
+Caused by internal pressure on rectal veins, not clothing.

 The friction from thongs is the main problem.
-Lifestyle factors like diet, straining, and prolonged sitting are the primary causes.
+Diet, straining, and prolonged sitting are the primary causes.

-Switching underwear will cure my hemorrhoids.
-While looser cotton underwear helps with irritation, it won't resolve the underlying issue.
+Switching underwear will cure hemorrhoids.
+Looser cotton helps with irritation, but won't resolve the underlying issue.

 The Real Culprits Behind Hemorrhoids